 Couldn’t find your answers under our FAQ section?

-Please direct any enquiries to our Professional Programmes Office and a member of the administrative team will be happy to assist you.
+Please direct any enquiries to our administrative team, and they will be happy to assist you.